friesalafrancais/TryHackMe-Walkthroughs/Easy/Agent_T.md

 > Difficulty: Easy
 >
->Agent T uncovered this website, which looks innocent enough, but something seems off about how the server responds...
+>"Agent T uncovered this website, which looks innocent enough, but something seems off about how the server responds..."

 <details>